SinghTushar20/Learn-to-Code/Javascript/Core Language/03-Objects.md

 - To make a `real copy` (a clone):
   - we can use `Object.assign()` for the so-called `shallow copy`, but here nested objects are copied by reference.
   - or a `deep cloning` function, such as `_.cloneDeep(obj)` from loadash library.

+## 2
+- Memory management in JavaScript is performed automatically and invisibly to us.
+- The main concept of memory management in JavaScript is reachability.
+  - `reachable` values are those that are accessible or usable somehow.
+They are guaranteed to be stored in memory.
+    - There’s a base set of inherently reachable values  called `roots`, that cannot be deleted for obvious reasons.
+    - Any other value is considered reachable if it’s reachable from a root by a reference or by a chain of references.
+  - There’s a background process in the JavaScript engine that is called `garbage collector`.
+It monitors all objects and removes those that have become unreachable.
+  - If there’s no way to access a reachable, no references to it(reference count become 0).
+Garbage collector will junk the data and free the memory.
+- The basic garbage collection algorithm is called `mark-and-sweep`.
+  - The garbage collector takes roots and “marks” (remembers) them.
+  - Then it visits them and “marks” all references from them.
+  - Then it visits marked objects and marks their references.
+All visited objects are remembered, so as not to visit the same object twice in the future, and repeat so on until every reachable (from the roots) references are visited.
+  - All objects except marked ones are removed.
+  - That’s the concept of how garbage collection works.
+JavaScript engines apply many optimizations to make it run faster and not affect the execution, different engines implement different tweaks and techniques.
+- Being referenced is not the same as being reachable (from a root): a pack of interlinked objects can become unreachable as a whole, `unreahable island`.